 Do you have a deep interest in data research?
 Well, Research analyst might the thing for you.
 A research analyst is a person responsible for researching, analyzing, interpreting and also the one who prepares investigative reports related to the field they work in for in-house or client use.
 Being a research analyst, you need to be an expert in a very specific sector or field.

-As more and more multinational corporation’s are coming to India, the opportunities in research analytics for language learner are growing at an unprecedented rate.
-Since most businesses rely on data about their market and customers to remain competitive, thus requirement of the research analysts are always in high demand and one of most desirable jobs.
+As more and more multinational corporations are coming to India, the opportunities in research analytics for language learner are growing at an unprecedented rate.
+Since most businesses rely on data about their market and customers to remain competitive, thus the requirement of the research analysts are always in high demand and one of the most desirable jobs.

 In general, you’ll usually be required to have a college degree preferably MBA and strong analytical and communication skills.
 Some research analyst jobs require a high proficiency in a foreign language.
 Language skills are, of course, are extremely useful for those conducting research in different parts of the world when information that may not be available in English.
 Knowing a foreign language can definitely give you an upper hand when it comes to various types of jobs for analyst and researcher.